One Day in Munich: The Best Itinerary + Map, Tips & Guide

 This post may contain affiliate links, from which we earn an income.
+Click here to read our affiliate policy.

-How to Spend A Day in Munich
+How to spend one perfect day in Munich

 Munich is the capital of Bavaria and Germany’s third largest city.
 Located on the Isar River north of the Bavarian Alps, the city is known for its centuries-old buildings, museums, beautiful palaces and perhaps the most famous thing about Munich, its annual Oktoberfest celebration!